A pseudo-likelihood approach for multivariate meta-analysis of test accuracy studies with multiple thresholds: Simulation study

-When evaluating the performance of the methods in terms of empirical coverages probabilities for confidence intervals for the regression coefficients and the AUSC at 95\% nominal level, the pseudo-likelihood solution provides satisfactory results, either when missing thresholds are present or not, see Figures 2--4 and Figures 1--3, respectively.
-As expected from a theoretical point of view, results improve as the sample size increases, while they are not affected by the varying number of thresholds.
-No substantial differences are experienced with increasing between-study variances.
+When evaluating the performance of the methods in terms of empirical coverage for confidence intervals for the regression coefficients and the AUSC at 95\% nominal level, the pseudo-likelihood solution provides satisfactory results, either when missing thresholds are present or not, see Figures \ref{fig:1} and \ref{fig:2}.
+As expected from a theoretical point of view, results improve as the sample size increases, while they are not affected by the number of thresholds.
 The use of REML or the ML estimation methods has no relevant effects on the results.
-Inference based on Riley et al. \cite{riley2014meta} approach, instead, provides unreliable conclusions, coherently with results in Hamza et al. \cite{hamza2008binomial} for the one threshold case.
-Empirical coverages of confidence intervals tend to be dramatically lower from the target 95\% level when the number of thresholds increases, especially in case of full thresholds per study, see Figures 1--3.
+Inference based on Riley et al. \cite{riley2014meta} approach, instead, provides unreliable conclusions.
+Empirical coverages of confidence intervals tend to be dramatically lower from the target 95\% level when the number of thresholds increases, especially in case of full thresholds per study, see Figure \ref{fig:1}.
 Increasing the sample size does not improve on the conclusion.
-The worst effects are experienced when the interest is on the regression coefficients $\gamma_0$ and $\gamma_1$, see Figures 1--4, with empirical coverage probabilities approaching zero.
+The worst effects are experienced when the interest is on the regression coefficients $\gamma_0$ and $\gamma_1$, with empirical coverages approaching zero.
 As for pseudo-likelihood approach, REML and ML estimation techniques provide similar conclusions.
-Unsatisfactory results with increasing number of thresholds can be interpreted as a consequence of the reduced information available at each threshold.
-Less information useful to properly estimate the model components leads to large bias and large variability, with consequently poor empirical coverages probabilities.
+Unsatisfactory results with increasing number of thresholds are not surprising: the largest the number of thresholds used to subdivide the observations, the smaller the amount of information available for inference between consecutive thresholds.
+Less information useful to properly estimate the model components leads to large bias and large variability, with consequent poor empirical coverage probabilities.
+A similar behaviour is obtained for scenarios with different values of between-study variances, see the Supplementary Material.

-Substantial differences between the competing approaches occur in terms of failure rate of the estimation process.
-Convergence problems affect the likelihood approach in Riley et al. \cite{riley2014meta}, typically with variance/covariance parameters often estimated on the boundary of the parameter space.
-Convergence issues are particularly relevant for large number of thresholds per study, large heterogeneity and no missing data: results indicate a failure rate exceeding 5\% for 10 studies and 20 thresholds and exceeding 20\% for 50 studies and 20 thresholds, under small heterogeneity, and a failure rate exceeding 6\% for 10 studies and 20 thresholds and exceeding 26\% for 50 studies and 20 thresholds, under large heterogeneity.

-Conversely, convergence problems have been rarely encountered when applying the pseudo-likelihood approach, with a maximum failure rate around 3.5\% in case of small number of thresholds ($m=3$) and small sample size ($K=10$).
-The failure rate decreases with increasing number of studies and number of thresholds per study.